keithnoguchi/arch-on-air/README.md

 air$
 ```

-Update the boot loader config and reboot!
+Update the boot loader and reboot!

 ### WiFi